 After half an hour in the pagoda, we went for a walk in a local market nearby.
 There were plenty of fruits, veggies, meats and household displayed.
 We took some photos of the market and stopped at a fruit stall to buy some oranges and mandarins.
 We headed back to the house on our bikes.
 After a short break, lunch was served with nice local foods such as corn soup, deep fried spring roll – my favorite food, steam rice, deep fried fishes, banana flower salad, chả lá lốt ( pork tossed with wild betel leaf), honey-glazed grilled chicken, stir-fried morning glory and some fruit for desserts.
 Without no doubt the home cooked food we had beat all other Vietnamese food we had on our tour hands down.
 It was so delicious.

 After a short visit, we moved to Ngo Quyen Temple.
 Ngo Quyen who soundly defeated the Chinese at the famous Battle of Bạch Đằng River north of modern Haiphong and ended 1,000 years of Chinese domination dating back to 111 BC under the Han Dynasty.
 We didn’t forget to put some money in the donation box to pray for a good luck.

 During the French colonial period, there were about 100 households of believers.
 Today, many followers still go to the church every Wednesday to attend the service.
 The soaring bell tower serves as a landmark of the village.
-We said goodbye to him and didn’t forget to give him a tip for his friendliness and enthusiasm.
+We said goodbye to him and didn’t forget to leave some donation for his friendliness and enthusiasm.

 Should we come back Duong Lam ancient village again?

-Back to the house, we bid farewell our host family and went was back to Hanoi around 4.00pm to finish an amazing day, escaping Hanoi to the Vietnamese countryside.
-We HIGHLY recommend Duong Lam ancient village for everyone ever traveling to Vietnam.
+Back to the house, we bid farewell our host family and went was back to Hanoi around 4.00pm to finish an amazing Duong Lam ancient village day trip, escaping Hanoi to the Vietnamese countryside.
+We HIGHLY recommend Duong Lam ancient village Hanoi, Vietnam, for everyone ever traveling to Vietnam.